WHAT'S THE DIFFERENCE BETWEEN LEASING AND FINANCING A CAR?

 • Lease: At the end of the lease’s term, you can choose to return the vehicle and walk away after paying any end-of-lease charges.

-• Finance: You have the responsibility to sell or trade in the vehicle whenever you want, should you decide you want to buy another one.
+• Finance: You are responsible for selling or trading in the vehicle whenever you want, should you decide you want to buy another one.

-Useful Tip!
-If you’re choosing between two or more models and want to get an idea for how much they’ll depreciate, you can use Canadian Black Book’s Future Value calculator.
-Input details of the vehicle and its usage and it will show you an estimate of its resale value over a 5 year period.
+If you’re choosing between two or more models and want to know how much they’ll depreciate, you can use Canadian Black Book’s Future Value calculator.
+Input details of the vehicle and its usage, and it will show you an estimate of its resale value over a 5-year period.

 Depreciation

-• Finance: The vehicle will depreciate in value, but the equity is yours to use as you want.
+• Finance: The vehicle will depreciate in value, but the equity is yours to use.

 Customizing

-• Lease: Most of the time, the person/business leasing you the car will want the car to be in optimal conditions to re-sell, in case you choose not to buy it yourself once the lease is up.
-As a result, you will have to remove any and all modifications or customizations by the end of the lease, and pay for any damages or permanent alterations that were caused.
+• Lease: Most of the time, the person/business leasing you the car will want it to be in optimal conditions to resell, in case you choose not to buy it yourself once the lease is up.
+As a result, you will have to remove all modifications or customizations by the end of the lease and pay for any damages or permanent alterations caused.

-• Finance: You own the car, so you can do whatever you want to it with the awareness that it will affect the resale value.
+• Finance: You own the car, so you can do whatever you want with the awareness that it will affect the resale value.

 Wear & Tear